 What is Cloud Watch?

-Onlive Server here shares Information about Amazon Web Services (AWS) which is a secure cloud services provided by Amazon that creates a virtual computing environment for us and also it provides various other services such as database storage, object storing using buckets and other services which helps organization to grow.
+Onlive Server here shares Information about Amazon Web Services (AWS) which is a secure cloud service provided by Amazon that creates a virtual computing environment for us and also it provides various other services such as database storage, object storing using buckets, and other services which help the organization grow.

 You can design alarms that look at the metrics and send notifications or automatically make changes to the resources you are monitoring when a threshold is exceeded.
 For example, you can monitor CPU usage, read and write disks from Amazon EC2 instances, and then use this data to determine if you require to start additional instances to handle a larger load.
 You can also use this data to stop underutilized instances to save your money.